cryptonomicon46/SuperRare/README.md

 Is an ERC721 compliant NFT contract that mints V2 tokens for pegged V1 tokens.
 Instructions for owners of V1 token holders (EOAs or ERC721 Contracts):

-1. Owner/Creator/holder of the V1 token enlists in the V2 contract to get whitelisted calling the 'getAddedToWhitelist(uint256)' ensuring that they're still the owner of the V1 token.
-   Warning: This should happen before transfering the V1 token to the wrapper contract.
+1. Owner/Creator/holder of the V1 token enlists in the V2 contract to get whitelisted by calling the 'getAddedToWhitelist(uint256)' before transfering to token to this contract.
+   Warning:Do not transfer your V1 token to to contract before getting whitelisted, as your V1 token will get locked away in the V2 contract wothout proof of your ownership.
-2. Owner/Creator/holder of the V1 token will then transfer the V1 token to the V2 contract to enable the V1:V2 peg.
-This ensures that the V1 token is locked away in the contract and is unavailable in the market.
+2. Owner/Creator/holder of the V1 token will then transfer the V1 token to the V2 contract to enable to ensure that the V1 token is locked away in the contract and is unavailable to the market.
+This also enables the V1:V2 peg in the contract.
-3. Owner/Creator/holder of the V1 token will then mint a V2 token on the v2 contract, specifiying their v1 tokenId, by calling the 'mintV2(uint256)' function.
+3. Owner/Creator/holder of the V1 token will then be allowed to mint a V2 token by specifiying their V1 tokenId and calling the 'mintV2(uint256)' function.
 4. Owner/Creator/holder now holds a minted V2 token with the same tokenID as the V1 token.
+This V2 token now holds the same value as the V1 token.
-5. Owner of the V2 token can choose to safeTransfer the V2 token to an EOA or external contract that implements the 'IERC721Receiver.sol' using the 'safelyTransfer(address,address,uint256)' function in the wrapper contract.
+5. Owner of the minted V2 token can choose to safeTransfer the V2 token to an EOA or external contract that implements the 'IERC721Receiver.sol' using the 'safelyTransfer(address,address,uint256)' function.
-6. Owner of the V2 token can also choose to withdraw the original V1 token by calling the 'withdraw(uint256)' function in the wrapper contract.
-This burns the V2 token, updates the V2 balance of the owner and safeTransfers the V1 token back to the owner or an ERC721 compliant external contract that implements the 'IERC721Receiver.sol'.
+6. Owner of the minted V2 token can also choose to withdraw the original V1 token by calling the 'withdraw(uint256)' function.
+This will burns the V2 token and transfer the V1 token back to the owner(EOA/external contract).
-7. The same instructions apply to an ERC721 compliant contracts if they were to become owners of a V2 tokens.
-And in reverse order they can withdraw the underlying V1 tokens and have a balance of the V1 tokens on the original V1 contract.

 (base) $ npx hardhat coverage --testfiles "test/test_SupeRareV2.js"